Free Scientific Method Worksheet Printables

 What is the Scientific Method?

-The scientific method is a process that scientists use to better understand the world around them.
+The scientific method is a systematic process that scientists use to gain a deeper understanding of the world around them.
 It helps them to ask questions and design experiments to test their hypotheses.
-The scientific method worksheet is a great way for students to learn about this important process.

 What are the 7 Scientific Method Steps?